gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 By declaring `_SmallString` as frozen and `_storage` as a homogenous tuple of type `UInt64`, we are able to guarantee that `_SmallString` when laid out in memory is exactly 128 bits and can be treated as layout compatible with other 128 bit values, which is totally awesome!
-That being said, using homogenous tuples in this manner starts to create usage difficulties as the number of elements in the tuple increases.
-We explore this below.
+That being said, as the number of tuple elements increase, using homogenous tuples in this manner does not scale from a usability and compile time perspective.
+We explore these difficulties
+below:

+### Problem 1: Large homogenous tuples result in linear type checking behavior

+The first issue that naturally comes up is type checker performance.
+Today, when performing type checking, the type checker must type check each tuple element specifically to check properties such as if every element of a tuple obeys a protocol when inferring if a tuple type is Comparable or Hashable due to [SE-0283](0283-tuples-are-equatable-comparable-hashable.md).
+This can make large homogenous tuples incur a significant type checking overhead when being used.
+Tuple in it of themselves are expensive enough already to typecheck as shown by the clang importer posessing an artifical limit of 4096 of the number of elements of an importable C fixed size array.

-### Basic operations on large tuples forced to use a source generator or unsafe code
+### Problem 2: Basic operations on large homogenous tuples require use of a source generator or unsafe code

 To explore the implications of the current homogenous tuple model, imagine that we are defining a System API that wants to maintain a cache of 128 pointers to